Rethinking the Role of Token Retrieval in Multi-Vector Retrieval: Experiments

 \section{Experiments}

 \paragraph{Experimental Setting} Following \citet{Ni2021LargeDE}, we fine-tune \ours on MS MARCO with a fixed set of hard negatives from RocketQA~\citep{qu2021rocketqa}.
 Then, we test \ours on MS MARCO (MS; in-domain) and zero-shot IR datasets.
-For the zero-shot evaluation, we use 13 datasets from BEIR~\citep{thakur2beir} (AR: ArguAna.
-TO: Touché-2020.
-FE: Fever.
-CF: Climate-Fever.
-SF: Scifact.
-CV: TREC-COVID.
-NF: NFCorpus.
-NQ: Natural Questions.
-HQ: HotpotQA.
-FQ: FiQA-2018.
-SD: SCIDOCS.
-DB: DBPedia.
-QU: Quora), 12 datasets from LoTTE~\citep{santhanam2022colbertv2}, and 4 datasets on open-domain QA passage retrieval (EQ: EntityQuestions~\citep{sciavolino2021simple}, NQ, TQA: TriviaQA, SQD: SQuAD).
+For the zero-shot evaluation, we use 13 datasets from BEIR~\citep{thakur2beir} (see \Cref{apdx:impl_details} for acronyms), 12 datasets from LoTTE~\citep{santhanam2022colbertv2}, and 4 datasets on open-domain QA passage retrieval (EQ: EntityQuestions~\citep{sciavolino2021simple}, NQ, TQA: TriviaQA, SQD: SQuAD).
 We also train multilingual XTR (mXTR) and evaluate it on MIRACL~\citep{zhang2022making}, which contains retrieval tasks in 18 languages.
 The performance gap between T5-ColBERT~\citep{qian2022multi} and \ours shows the improvement with our methods on a multi-vector retrieval model.
 For implementation details and baselines, see \Cref{apdx:impl_details}.
 For the relationship between hyperparameters (e.g., $k_\text{train}$ and $k^\prime$), see \Cref{sec:apdx-rel}.